Is0toi/WordSearch/README.md

 # WordSearch

 WordSearch is a Java-based GUI word puzzle game designed to run on macOS, Windows, and Linux.
-The app is packaged as a standalone `.jar` file, which requires Java 8 or higher to run.
+The app is packaged as a standalone `.jar` file, which requires Java 24 to run.

 ---